adilimudassir/take-home-assessment/README.md

 - All migrations
 - Seeders with realistic test data (at least 100 students, 20 courses, 10 instructors)

-### 4. API Documentation
+### 4. Application Documentation
-- Postman collection OR OpenAPI spec
-- Example requests and responses
-- Authentication flow documentation
+- `routes/web.php` should be well organized
+- Brief guide on how to navigate the app as an instructor/student

 ### 5. Testing (Optional but Recommended)
 - Feature tests for critical workflows